Omeprazole

 Understanding Heartburn?

 Heartburn is a primary symptom of acid reflux and GORD.
 It occurs when stomach acid flows back into the oesophagus, resulting in a burning sensation in the chest.
-The backflow of acid has easy passage if the lower oesophageal sphincter is weakened, which means it easily relaxes and opens up.
+The backflow of acid has an easy passage if the lower oesophageal sphincter is weakened, which means it easily relaxes and opens up.

 Acid reflux can be quite painful and uncomfortable.
 If left untreated, frequently recurring acid reflux may cause severe damage to the oesophageal tissue.